-Mikkel (p.
-MEE-kel or MY-kel) Christensen (b.
+Mikkel (pn. maɪkəl or migəl) Christensen (b.
 1995) is a composer, artist, and writer based in Texas.
 Creating art that spans mediums, Christensen is a composer of acoustic and digital works, as well as writing under the name “Mr. Skeli’n”.
-He earned a B.A. in Music & Technology and Composition respectively.
+He earned a B.A. and M.M. in Music & Technology and Composition respectively.
 He has studied under Andy Brick, and Drs.
 Alex Burtzos, Stefan Freund, Carolina Heredia, and Jacob Gotlib.
 His acoustic music focuses on incorporating elements of the digital composition process with live musicians.

 Skeli’n Studios is a website for the artistic pursuits of Mikkel S. Christensen, also known as Mr. Skeli’n.
 The majority of the website is focused on the In Extremis series, catalogued by the Aebrahnd Miethhas Ajika, an in-universe historical society.
 There are over 140 articles already on the website since the first article was published on April 13, 2014.

 The In Extremis series consists of Plot-Arcs that follow specific characters, and lore literature, supplanted by music-books, articles on characters, locations, events, and various other aspects of Omneutta, along with standalone music and artwork.

 With a variety spanning upbeat and energetic town music, frantic fight themes, and ambient soundscapes, music is a main vehicle to move fans through Omneutta.

 From Plot-Arcs featuring novel-length works to assorted lore books from across the Known Universe, and short episodic series in between, there is always something to read.